Nyungwe Forest: History

 Nyungwe Forest Reserve was established in 1933 by the Belgian colonial government.
 In the 1920s the colonial government had become concerned about the accelerating conversion of forest to pasture.
 The laws governing Rwanda's forest reserves prohibited clearing forests for agriculture, but maintained community rights to cut and collect firewood, and permitted commercial exploitation of valuable hardwood timber.
 Enforcement was lax, and local people continued to use the forest for hunting, honey collection, woodcutting, subsistence farming, and gold mining.

 Rwanda became independent in 1962, and the country's forest reserves were managed by the Ministry of Agriculture.
 From 1958 to 1973, Nyungwe Forest was reduced by over 150 km² due to fires, woodcutting, hunting of animals, and small-scale agriculture.
 Nearby Gishwati and Virunga forests were cut in half at this time.
 In 1969, elephants still numbered in the hundreds in Nyungwe.
 In 1974, the last buffalo was killed in Nyungwe by hunters.
 In 1984, Nyungwe was divided into areas that allow for sustainable use and harvesting of timber.
 The Government of Rwanda developed a plan for a buffer zone that can still be seen today.
 In 1984, biodiversity surveys conducted by the Wildlife Conservation Society (WCS) with RDB documented colobus in groups of up to 400 members—an unheard of phenomenon.
 In 1987, development of the trail system began at Uwinka.
 In 1994, war and genocide devastated the country and destroyed many of the research and tourist facilities in Uwinka.
 Most senior staff were forced to flee, but many junior staff members at Nyungwe stayed on to protect the park.
 The park began to rebuild in 1995, but security and stability were still uncertain.
 In 1999, the last elephant in Nyungwe was killed in the swamp by poachers.

-In 2005, the Rwandan Government made Nyungwe an official National Park, giving it protected status, the highest level of protection in the country.